Why Hawaii is a Great Destination for Hiking

 2. Manoa Falls Trail

-Also on Oahu, the Manoa Falls Trail is a 1.6-mile round-trip hike that takes you through the lush rainforest to a picturesque waterfall.
-The trail is well-maintained and easy to navigate, making it an excellent option for families with children.
+Also on Oahu, the Manoa Falls Trail is a 1.6-mile round trip hike that takes you through a lush rainforest to a picturesque waterfall.
+The trail is well-maintained and easy to navigate, making it a great option for families with children.
 The cost to enter the park is free, but donations are appreciated.

 3. Waihee Ridge Trail